BenLim5878/lazy-video-loader/README.md

 ## Description

-The LazyVideoLoader custom HTML component is a lightweight solution for lazy loading videos in your web applications.
+The LazyVideoLoader custom HTML component is a lightweight solution (~1.8 KB) for lazy loading videos in your web applications.
 It leverages the Intersection Observer API to detect when the video element enters the viewport and then starts loading the video.
 The component supports a variety of attributes to customize its behavior.

 ## Benefits
 Websites with heavy video content often struggle with slow load times and high data usage, leading to poor user experiences and frustration.